Fr33maan/redux-crud-async/README.md

 ```

 createUser(userToCreate)
-You can submit a FormData to create actions but if you do this, the model will not be happened to state
+You can submit a FormData to `create` but the FormData is transmitted as is and model will not be appended to the state.
+If you need the model to be appended to the state, use a javascript object instead of a FormData.

 ```javascript